Texas Instruments forecasts third-quarter revenue below estimates

 Top chipmakers including TSMC and Infineon also flagged how global economic woes have dented broader end-market demand, with the former saying even high demand for artificial intelligence has not been able to offset the widespread weakness.

-The company forecast revenue in the current quarter to be in the range of $4.36 billion to $4.74 billion.
-Analysts polled by Refinitiv expect revenue to come in at $4.60 billion.
+The company forecast revenue in the current quarter to be in the range of US$4.36 billion to US$4.74 billion.
+Analysts polled by Refinitiv expect revenue to come in at US$4.60 billion.

-Revenue in the quarter ended June 30 was $4.53 billion, compared to estimates of $4.36 billion.
+Revenue in the quarter ended Jun 30 was US$4.53 billion, compared to estimates of US$4.36 billion.